numtide/system-manager/documentation/docs/getting-started.md

         ];
 ```

 Note: By default, system.nix includes starter code and some commented out examples, and nothing else.
-So you can leave it in the list.
+So you can leave it in the list; in its original state, it doesn't do anything.

 Next, we'll run System Manager.